 If you're struggling with your finances right now, putting together a realistic budget is the very best place to start, but we don't stop there.
 One of our Credit Counsellors can also help you explore all your options to get your finances back on track and help you put together a plan to get out of debt.

 You can meet with a Credit Counsellor in person or over the phone - whichever option is better for you.
-Call us today to make an appointment.
+Call us today.
 We're here to help you.
-Appointments with our Counsellors are always free, non-judgmental, and completely confidential.
+Speaking with our Counsellors is always free, non-judgmental, and completely confidential.